professorlust/TagEditor/README.md

 Select a tag in TAG SET pannel then select a word to assign the tag.
 You can tag dependencies, parts of speech, Named entities and Text Classification.<br/>
 Press button "Create DATA" to create data in "simple training style" or JSON.<br/>
-Right click on word to edit, delete, insert word, merge or split sentences.<br/>
+Right click on word to edit, delete, insert word, merge or split sentences.
+To merge sentences right-click on the first word of sentence.it will be checked as Sentence start.
+Uncheck it and the sentence will merge with the previous sentence. <br/>
 Save project for future editing.
+Load the project to continue where you left.

 How to use Text Categories<br/>
 Select the score in the TAG SET pannel - True or False(i.e 1.0 or 0.0).
 Select a category tag.
 Go to editor window and click on sentence.
 Category and score will be added.
 You can easily switch the score True/False by just clicking on the score label in editor window.
 You can also select a new categorie and click on the category label in editor window to reassign the category label.
 Delete label by clicking on ❎.
 Supports multi-label classification.